Vince-L/HRV_ESP8266/README.md

-# Wi-Fi Enabled Heat Recovery Ventilator (HRV) Controller
+# New Zealand Heat Recovery Ventilator (HRV) Controller replacement

-This project replaces the stock control panel of a Heat Recovery Ventilator (HRV) system with a Wi-Fi–enabled ESP8266 module.
-It continuously exchanges stale indoor air with fresh outdoor air, providing a healthier, cleaner, and more comfortable home environment.
+This project replaces the stock control panel of a Heat Recovery Ventilator (HRV) system with a ESP8266 module, LCD display and customizable fan control logic.
 ---

 ## Table of Contents